Polish–Soviet War

 After the collapse of the Central Powers and the Armistice of 11 November 1918, Vladimir Lenin's Soviet Russia annulled the Treaty of Brest-Litovsk and moved forces westward to reclaim the Ober Ost regions abandoned by the Germans.
 Lenin viewed the newly independent Poland as a critical route for spreading communist revolutions into Europe.
 Meanwhile, Polish leaders, including Józef Piłsudski, aimed to restore Poland's pre-1772 borders and secure the country's position in the region.
 Throughout 1919, Polish forces occupied much of present-day Lithuania and Belarus, emerging victorious in the Polish–Ukrainian War.
 However, Soviet forces regained strength after their victories in the Russian Civil War, and Symon Petliura, leader of the Ukrainian People's Republic, was forced to ally with Piłsudski in 1920 to resist the advancing Bolsheviks.

 In April 1920, Piłsudski launched the Kiev offensive with the goal of securing favorable borders for Poland.
 On 7 May, Polish and allied Ukrainian forces captured Kiev, though Soviet armies in the area were not decisively defeated.
 The offensive lacked local support, and many Ukrainians joined the Red Army rather than Petliura's forces.
 In response, the Soviet Red Army launched a successful counteroffensive starting in June 1920.
 By August, Soviet troops had pushed Polish forces back to Warsaw.
 However, at the decisive Battle of Warsaw (1920), Polish forces achieved an unexpected victory between 12 and 25 August 1920, turning the tide of the war.
 This battle, often referred to as the "Miracle on the Vistula", is considered one of the most important military triumphs in Polish history.

 The war ended with a ceasefire on 18 October 1920, and peace negotiations led to the Peace of Riga, signed on 18 March 1921.
 The treaty divided disputed territories between Poland and Soviet Russia.
 Poland's eastern border was established about 200 km east of the Curzon Line, securing Polish control over parts of modern-day Ukraine and Belarus.
 The war resulted in the official recognition of the Ukrainian Soviet Socialist Republic and the Byelorussian Soviet Socialist Republic as Soviet states, undermining Piłsudski's ambitions for an Intermarium federation led by Poland.
 Despite this, Poland's success at the Battle of Warsaw cemented its position as an important player in Eastern European geopolitics in the interwar period.

 Names and ending dates

 The war is known by several names.
 "Polish–Soviet War" is the most common but other names include "Russo–Polish War" (or "Polish–Russian War") and "Polish–Bolshevik War".
 This last term (or just "Bolshevik War" (Wojna bolszewicka)) is most common in Polish sources.
 In some Polish sources it is also referred to as the "War of 1920" (Wojna 1920 roku).
+(Note: For example: 1) Cisek 1990 Sąsiedzi wobec wojny 1920 roku.
+Wybór dokumentów.